 Thanjavur

-Thanjavur was at its height of glory during the rule of Cholas and especially during the rule of the first Rajaraja Cholan who had built the Brihadeeswara Temple for Lord Siva.
-When his son Rajendra Cholan shifted the capital from Thanjavur to Gangaikandacholapuram the attention and focus shifted from Thanjavur.
+Thanjavur was at its height of glory during the rule of Cholas, especially during the rule of the first Rajaraja Cholan, who had built the Brihadeeswara Temple for Lord Siva.
+When his son Rajendra Cholan shifted the capital from Thanjavur to Gangaikandacholapuram, the attention and focus shifted from Thanjavur.

-When the rulers of Vijayanagara Empire focused their attention on Thanjavur, it had gained the limelight once again.
-Vijayanagar Kings captured reign of Thanjavur in 14th Century AD.
-Sevvappa Nayak (AD 1549-1572), a Viceroy of the Vijayanager Empire assumed independent charge and founded the dynasty of the Thanjavur Nayaks.
+When the rulers of the Vijayanagara Empire focused attention on Thanjavur, gaining the limelight once again.
+Vijayanagar Kings captured the reign of Thanjavur in the 14th Century AD.
+Sevvappa Nayak (AD 1549-1572), a Viceroy of the Vijayanagar Empire assumed an independent charge and founded the dynasty of the Thanjavur Nayaks.
 He built a new fort known as Sivaganga Fort - named after him – encompassing the Brihadeeswara Temple.
-Thanjavur remained the capital of the Nayaks for the next one hundred and twenty five years till the reign of Vijayaraghava - the last prince in the line.
+Thanjavur remained the capital of the Nayaks for the next one hundred and twenty-five years till the reign of Vijayaraghava - the last prince in the line.

 Marathas’ of Thanjavur